kevbowen/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/ykYBzsD.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Adjust priority, department, and SLA then assign issue to a team.
+First, adjust the priority, department, and SLA of the issue.
+Then, assign it to a team.
 </p>
 <br />